 Another type of laser is used to perform low-level laser therapy on the graft site after the bone graft is placed.
 The laser energy stimulates healing and promotes regeneration of new bone.
 It also reduces postoperative swelling and discomfort.

 Ultrasonic surgery unit to precisely sculpt bone

-We have an ultrasonic surgical device the doctors use for sculpting bone during bone grafting procedures.
+We have an ultrasonic surgical device Dr. Levine uses for sculpting bone during bone grafting procedures.
 The device generates a controlled microvibration that precisely carves bone but does not affect any of the surrounding soft tissues.
 This is a more accurate and less invasive method than bone modification performed with traditional surgical implements.

 Growth proteins to augment healing and reduce postoperative discomfort

-As part of your bone grafting procedure, our doctors will use growth proteins from your own body to apply to the tissues surrounding the graft.
+As part of your bone grafting procedure, Dr. Levine will use growth proteins from your own body to apply to the tissues surrounding the graft.
 These proteins accelerate the speed of healing and increase the strength and density of regenerated gum and bone.
 They also reduce swelling and inflammation, prevent infection and lessen postoperative discomfort.

 The “Sinus Lift” Bone Graft for Upper Back Teeth

 The sinuses are large cavities above the back teeth in your upper jaw.
 If you lose one of these back teeth, bone loss occurs in the tooth socket.
 This may cause the floor of the sinus cavity, which lies directly above the socket, to sink.
 A sunken sinus floor can make the bone too shallow to support the full length of a dental implant.